Digital Audio Tape: Amateur and home use

 DAT was envisaged by proponents as the successor format to analogue audio cassettes in the way that the compact disc was the successor to vinyl-based recordings.
-It sold well in Japan, where high-end consumer audio stores stocked DAT recorders and tapes into the 2010s and second-hand stores generally continued to offer a wide selection of mint condition machines.
+It sold well in Japan, where high-end consumer audio stores stocked DAT recorders and tapes into the 2010s, and second-hand stores generally continued to offer a wide selection of mint condition machines.
 However, there and in other nations, the technology was never as commercially popular as CD or cassette.
-DAT recorders proved to be comparatively expensive and few commercial recordings were available.
+DAT recorders proved to be comparatively expensive, and few commercial recordings were available.
 Globally, DAT remained popular, for a time, for making and trading recordings of live music (see bootleg recording), since available DAT recorders predated affordable CD recorders.
 In the 1990s, fans of jam bands, such as the Grateful Dead and Phish, recorded and stored high-quality audience recordings of live concerts on the format.

 Computer data storage medium

-The format was designed for audio use, but through the ISO Digital Data Storage standard was adopted for general data storage, storing from 1.3 to 80 GB on a 60 to 180 meter tape depending on the standard and compression.
-It is a sequential-access medium and is commonly used for backups.
+The format was designed for audio use, but through the ISO Digital Data Storage standard was adopted for general data storage, storing from 1.3 to 80 GB on a 60- to 180-meter tape depending on the standard and compression.
+It is a sequential-access medium and was commonly used for backups.
 Due to the higher requirements for capacity and integrity in data backups, a computer-grade DAT was introduced, called DDS (Digital Data Storage).
 Although functionally similar to audio DATs, only a few DDS and DAT drives (in particular, those manufactured by Archive for SGI workstations) are capable of reading the audio data from a DAT cassette.
 SGI DDS4 drives no longer have audio support; SGI removed the feature due to "lack of demand".

+Digital video

+Eight years before the introduction of the miniDV digital video format, Samsung had announced plans in early 1987 to release camcorders recording video onto DAT tape.
+The format would have been named "4 Vision", the first camcorder SVC41, with plans for an entire product line.
+Instead, no video products using DAT were ever produced serially.